Quantum Turing Machines Computations and Measurements: Abstract

 \section{Abstract}

-We propose a new formulation of Quantum Turing Machines, as an extension of those proposed by Bernstein and Vazirani.
-For this new class of Quantum Turing Machines, both finite and infinite computations are meaningful---an infinite computation does not correspond trivially to a divergent function.
-Moreover, we propose a natural observation protocol for the new QTMs, that does not modify the probability of the possible outcomes of the machines.
-Finally, we use QTMs to define a class of quantum computable functions---any such a function is a mapping from a general quantum state to a distribution of probability of natural numbers.
+Contrary to the classical case, the relation between quantum programming languages and quantum Turing Machines (QTM) has not being fully investigated.
+In particular, there are features of QTMs that have not been exploited, a notable example being the intrinsic infinite nature of any quantum computation.
+In this paper we propose a definition of QTM, which extends and unifies the notions of Deutsch and Bernstein \& Vazirani.
+In particular, we allow both arbitrary quantum input, and meaningful superpositions of computations, where some of them are ``terminated'' with an ``output'', while others are not.
+For some infinite computations an ``output'' is obtained as a limit of finite portions of the computation.
+We propose a natural and robust observation protocol for our QTMs, that does not modify the probability of the possible outcomes of the machines.
+Finally, we use QTMs to define a class of quantum computable functions---any such function is a mapping from a general quantum state to a probability distribution of natural numbers.
+We expect that our class of functions, when restricted to classical input-output, will be not different from the set of the recursive functions.\\ \ \\ {\sc Keywords}: Quantum Turing Machines; Computability theory; Computer science; Theory of programming languages.\\ \ \\ \emph{To appear on Applied Sciences, MDPI}